SariskaIO/sariska-chat-vuejs/README.md

 ## Project setup

+### Before you Run the Code

+In file src/utils/index.js, replace {your-api-key} with the api key generated from your account at console.sariska.io

 ### add following script in package.json if node.js > 17 :
 "dev": "NODE_OPTIONS='--openssl-legacy-provider' npm run serve",
 ```